turingschool/backend-curriculum-site/module1/lessons/intro_to_methods.md

 converter.convert(12, 45, 65)
 ```

-Notice that when wrap these methods in a class we need to create a new **instance** of the class on which to call these methods.
+Notice that when we wrap these methods in a class we need to create a new **instance** of the class on which to call these methods.
 We sometimes say that the instance is the **receiver**, that we're sending messages to it, and that it is responding to those messages.

 With your partner, wrap your existing methods in a `Doubler` class and adjust your code so that the output when you run `ruby doubler.rb` is the same as it was before.